The Basics of Marine Animal Behavior and Ecology for Marine Biologists

 Habitat Utilization

-Marine organisms exhibit diverse habitat preferences, ranging from coastal estuaries and coral reefs to open ocean pelagic zones and deep-sea hydrothermal vents.
+Marine organisms exhibit diverse habitat preferences, ranging from coastal estuaries and coral reefs to open‑ocean pelagic zones and deep‑sea hydrothermal vents.
 Understanding habitat utilization patterns is essential for identifying critical habitats, evaluating the impact of habitat loss and degradation, and designing effective marine protected areas.
-Marine biologists study the physical, chemical, and biological factors that shape habitat suitability and influence the distribution of marine species.
+Field investigations often depend on reliable SCUBA gear and underwater imaging equipment to document habitat structures and species occupancy.

 Trophic Interactions